justintwoo/Group17FinalProject/README.md

 **Important Instructions**

 In order to run the app, you have to have node js and npm installed.
 The user interface is called my-app and you have to go to the directory that is called my-app and run npm install.
-Then, to run the app, you must navigate to \src\main\my-app and type in "npm start" to the terminal.
+Then, to run the app, you must navigate to \src\main\my-app in the Intellij termina and type in "npm start".
 The source code is located in the Master branch of this repository.

 \src\main\my-app>npm start